What to Do When Your Dating App Conversations Are Going Nowhere

 I’ve had tons of conversations on dating apps that went… absolutely nowhere, and I doubt I’m the only one who’s had this experience.
 Even if your bio includes an interesting tidbit or question that serves as a great icebreaker, people tend to start conversations with a simple “hey” that turns into a “what’s up?”

 And I’ll admit something: I’ve been one of those people.
-As an anxious person, I don’t always know how to smoothly slide into someone’s DMs.
+As an anxious person, I don’t always know how to slide into DMs without being weird.
 I’m not the most talkative person until I'm close with someone— and then I can never shut up.

 As someone who's been on both sides, I know how upsetting and annoying it can be when most of your dating app conversations are boring at best.
 If you’ve found yourself in this situation, keep reading for four tips I’ve found helpful.